google-aai/tf-serving-k8s-tutorial/README.md

 ## Deploy KubeFlow onto your cluster

-[KubeFlow](kubeflow.org) is always in an active stage of development, so we will be using a stable tag v0.2.5.
+[KubeFlow](kubeflow.org) is always in an active stage of development.
+For this exercuse, we will be using a stable tag v0.2.5.
 Run the following command to deploy KubeFlow onto your Kubernetes cluster:

 ```
 cd ~